Camila Cabello Solo After Fifth Harmony, Says She Felt Sexualized In Girl Group

 On Dec 15, Camila sat down with actress, Lena Dunham for a sit-down interview for Lena’s Lenny Letter.
 The interview, which was just published on Jan.
 11, features Camila speaking about her humble beginnings,—how growing up in Cuba helps her put things in perspective when she feels like complaining and how her mom keeps her grounded.

 Since this interview took place prior to Camila’s exit from Fifth Harmony, the subject of Camila’s solo career was not brought up.
-What did, however, was the fact that being in the entertainment industry sexualized her image before she was ready.
-Dunham brought up the fact that Hollywood encourages women to be sexual and asked Camila if she’d ever been asked to do something that she wasn’t comfortable with.
+What was, however, was the fact that being in the entertainment industry sexualized Camila’s image before she was ready.
+During the interview, Dunham asked Camila if she’d ever been asked to do something that she wasn’t comfortable with.

 So honored to cover our girl @meghan_trainor at the @billboard #womeninmusic awards!
 Tune in tonight 9pm est on @lifetimetv ✨